S-Y-rat/ESCC_MF_MNPs_Ca_ODE/Readme.md

 ## Install

-Installation of developmental dependencies (`requirements-dev.txt`) is for linter.
+Installation of developmental dependencies (`requirements-dev.txt`) is for linter/formatter.
 It is not required for scripts to work.

 Linux/macOS: